-The internal audit function is a tool used by the board of directors and the administration to oversee that the risk management process is targeted, effective and functions as intended.
-Internal audit services are delivered to the group by KPMG and these services cover the parent bank, subsidiaries subject to the risk management and internal control regulations and other significant subsidiaries.
+The internal audit function is a tool used by the Board of Directors and the administration to oversee that the risk management process is targeted, effective and functions as intended.
+Internal audit services are delivered to the Group by KPMG and these services cover the Parent Bank, subsidiaries subject to the risk management and internal control regulations, and other significant subsidiaries.
 The internal audit function's main task is to confirm that the established internal control system functions as intended, and to ensure that established risk management arrangements are adequate in relation to the Bank's risk profile.
-The internal audit function reports quarterly to the board of directors which adopts annual plans and budgets for the internal audit.
+The internal audit function reports quarterly to the Board of Directors which adopts annual plans and budgets for the internal audit.
 The internal audit function's reports and recommendations for improvements in the Bank's risk management regime are reviewed and implemented on a continuous basis.

 The internal audit function carries out an operational audit of units and business areas in the SpareBank 1 SMN Group.
-The internal auditor does not conduct a financial audit, this being the remit of the external auditor.
-An audit plan is prepared which is discussed with the group management, considered by the audit committee and approved by the board of directors.
+The internal auditor does not conduct a financial audit of the Group.
+An audit plan is prepared which is discussed with the Group management, considered by the Risk committee and approved by the Board of Directors.
 The audit function's risk assessments determine which areas are to be reviewed.
-Separate audit reports are prepared containing results and proposed measures which are presented to the responsible manager and the group's management team.
-A summary of the reports is sent quarterly to the audit committee and the board of directors.
-The internal auditor presents each year to the board of directors a plan for implementation of the audit work.
+Separate audit reports are prepared containing results and proposed measures which are presented to the responsible manager and the Group's management team.
+A summary of the reports is sent quarterly to the Risk committee and the Board of Directors.
+The internal auditor presents each year to the Board of Directors a plan for implementation of the audit work.
 Any consultancy services are provided within the standards and recommendations applying to internal auditors (Institute of Internal Auditors Norway).